Document Bank of Virginia

 Over time, several women have become associated with the story, which was not recounted during the war.
 One is Mary Hays McCauly, whose husband enlisted in the Continental Army in 1776 and died in 1786, not in battle during the war.
 After his death Mary applied for a pension from the state of Pennsylvania as the widow of a soldier.
 In 1822, Mary received an annual pension of $40 for “services rendered,” although the services were not specified and the amount was a standard widow's pension.
 Another woman is Margaret Corbin, who accompanied her husband to war.
 He was killed during the battle of Fort Washington in November 1776, whereupon she took up his gun and was wounded under fire.
 In 1779 the Continental Congress awarded her a lifetime pension and a suit of clothes for her actions on the battlefield.

 It is unknown if the story of Molly Pitcher refers to one woman or whether Molly Pitcher is a composite figure of various women who served in a variety of roles during the war.
 The name “Molly" was a nickname for Mary, a common name during the time, and “Pitcher” described the task of fetching water.
-Whether or not "Molly Pitcher" herself existed, the legend reflects the bravery of the many women who participated in America's Revolutionary War.
+Whether or not "Molly Pitcher" herself existed, the legend reflects the reality that many women actively participated in America's Revolutionary War.

 Citation: Portrait, Molly Pitcher, engraving by J.C.
 Armytage.
 Harry C. Mann Photograph Collection, Visual Studies Collection, Library of Virginia, Richmond, Virginia.

-Related entry: Anna Maria Lane, Commendation and Pension
+Related Document Bank entry: Anna Maria Lane, Commendation and Pension

 Standards